davewalker60/pmdup/pages/from-cun-to-pm.md

 Follow these steps to coordinate a rideshare with other dancers:
 1. Complete and submit the [travel form](https://docs.google.com/forms/d/e/1FAIpQLSex7cyDs_Xf33rAxqU2S749xG_MB4lMQk3fPvF_p0JkkoKyTg/viewform){:target="_blank"} to add your arrival info to the rideshare spreadsheet.
 2. Join the [Airport Rides chat group](https://chat.whatsapp.com/DiL8kawPPIw4NtxV25MOsq){:target="_blank"} to communicate about rides.
-3. Consult the [rideshare spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vSZSq4OF3O0hydC8OsEiC3n-gKzCRPGZj7wdRLIrn2qmSydI9kxBq9tinuZeEohARD7pqrylkqyNyrQ/pubhtml?gid=1287951932&single=true){:target="_blank"} to determine who is arriving about the same time as you are.
+3. Consult the [rideshare spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vSZSq4OF3O0hydC8OsEiC3n-gKzCRPGZj7wdRLIrn2qmSydI9kxBq9tinuZeEohARD7pqrylkqyNyrQ/pubhtml?gid=1287951932&single=true){:target="_blank"} to determine who is arriving about the same time as you are (***preferably in the same terminal**.
+Walking between terminals is not possible, and even though there is a semi-reliable inter-terminal shuttle, we don't recommend trying to meet up if you aren't arriving in the same terminal.
+Instead, coordinate with your driver to pick up at both terminals.*)
 4. Contact potential rideshare dancers directly (if you have their contact info) or through our WhatsApp community (if they aren't in the Airport Rides group, contact them privately from the [Dancer Chat](https://chat.whatsapp.com/EMbSgSrfAhiFqgHSPwd7mH){:target="_blank"} group and encourage them to join the Airport Rides group).
 5. Refer to the **Arranging your ride** section below to arrange a driver.
 6. Once you've arranged your ride, post a message in the Airport Rides chat group naming the people in your group and your driver.
 We'll monitor the chat and update the spreadsheet accordingly.